hansake/PLD_programmer/README.md

 the programmer.

-When building the programmer hardware, the most tricky part was to break out pin 4 (EN) of the MT3608 IC and attach a wire to that pin in order to control it from the Arduino.
+When building the programmer hardware, the most tricky part was to break out pin 4 (EN) of the MT3608 IC and attach a wire to that pin in order to control the programming voltage from the Arduino.